St. Michaels Middle/High School

 St. Michael's Middle and High School (SMMHS) is a seven-year public middle school / high school in St. Michaels, Maryland, United States, in Talbot County.
 It is one of two public high schools in Talbot County along with Easton High School.
+St. Michaels High School is the smallest on the Eastern Shore of Maryland.

 Overview

 The school is located on the Eastern Shore of Maryland in the town of St. Michael's, MD, a waterside fishing port on the Chesapeake Bay.
 The school is on Maryland Route 33, just west of Easton, Maryland and U.S. 50.

 Students

 St. Michael's graduation rate has fluctuated a bit over the years, however that may be attributable to the school's small size.
 In 2007 the school graduated 88.46%, up from 78.69% in 2004.

 Like the graduation rate, the school population has been fluctuated over the past several years, with a total of 471 attending in 2016.
 The school's population peaked in 2000 with 506 students, with a low of 221 in 1993.